socialsensor/community-evolution-analysis/README.md

 This distribution contains the following:
 * a readme.txt file with instructions on how to use the different parts of the framework;
 * a data collector (in the /crawler folder) that makes use of the Twitter Streaming API to collect mention networks between Twitter users;
-* a set of Python scripts (in the /python folder) that are used to parse the json files retrieved by the data collector in a "Matlab friendly" form.
+* a set of Python scripts (in the /python folder) that are used to conduct community evolution analysis.
-* a set of Matlab scripts (in the /matlab folder) that are used to conduct community evolution analysis.
+* a set of Matlab scripts (in the /matlab folder) that are used to conduct community evolution analysis and a set of Python scripts (in the /matlab/python_data_parsing folder) that are used to parse the json files retrieved by the data collector in a "Matlab friendly" form.

 ##Data##
 In the case where the user has data from a different source other than the provided crawler, in order for the python files to work, the data should either be in a json twitter-like form  (the "entities", "user" and "created\_at" keys and paths should be identical with twitter's) or in a txt file of the form: